Colin Farrell in Talks to Play The Penguin in Robert Pattinson's The Batman

 Colin Farrell

-Reports surfaced in early November that Colin is in talks with Warner Bros. to take on the role of The Penguin.
-The actor and Warner Bros. have yet to comment on the speculation.
+Colin is in talks with Warner Bros. to take on the role of The Penguin, the studio confirmed to E!
+News in early November.

 Matt Winkelmeyer/Getty Images